First steps with Raspberry PI Pico for Beginners

 Once installed, run Thonny to get its home window:

 You can see from this image that the shell is running on bundled Python.
-This means that Thonny is running python commands on your current computer.
+This means that Thonny is running Python commands on your current computer.

 If you have never used your Thonny with Raspberry Pi Pico, you will need to add the MicroPython firmware to your Pico.
 Identify the BOOTSEL button on Pico:

 Press the BOOTSEL button and hold it while you connect the other end of the micro USB cable between RPI Pico and your computer.
 This installs your Raspberry Pi Pico as a mass storage device.
-You can release BOOTSEL button once you will see a new storage device in your computer, named “RPI-RPI2”.
+You can release the BOOTSEL button once you see a new storage device in your computer, named “RPI-RPI2”.

 Select “MicroPython (Raspberry PI Pico)” option.
 A dialog box will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.
 Click the “Install” button to copy the firmware to your Raspberry Pi Pico.

 Click Close.
-You have installed RPI Pico firmware and you will not require previous steps on next connection.
+You have installed RPI Pico firmware and you will not require previous steps on the next connection.

 Run MicroPython on Raspberry PI Pico